mropert/mropert.github.io/_posts/2017-10-19-simplifying_build-part1.md

 for now.
 But don't despair, it will come back in the next post when we discuss how to improve the build systems themselves.
 Stay tuned!

+PS: Of course this is just an idea, maybe an embryo of a proposal.
+Feel free to send any comment, objection, suggestion or encouragement by email, Twitter or on CppChat.